 Grain Free (Whole 30) “Oatmeal”

 Seriously delicious grain free (Whole 30) “oatmeal.”
-You’ll want to try this healthy bowl whether your avoiding grains or not!
+You’ll want to try this healthy bowl whether you’re avoiding grains or not!

 **Originally posted in December 2014

 This recipe probably seems horribly out of place smack dab in the middle of the holidays amid the recipes for fudge, truffles, and Christmas cookies!
 Have no fear– plenty of those are around the corner, I promise.

 But after a weekend of serious Thanksgiving feasting and junk food snacking (at least that’s how it was for me), I thought we could possibly all use a quick little detour to something more on the healthy side.
 Although don’t be fooled by its wholesome appearance– this bowl of goodness lacks nothing in the taste department!

 In fact, it’s so good that I make this recipe frequently for my own meals and snacks, despite the fact that I have no problem with eating actual oatmeal (the grain kind ;).
 I’m not on any special kind of diet at all, as a matter of fact– grain-free or otherwise.
 But this “oatmeal” is so delicious that I can’t remember the last time I’ve eaten regular oatmeal over this version!
 It’s sweet and a little crunchy, and it’s full of wonderful, wholesome foods that are great for your body.

 I got this recipe from my friend Shanna (she posts healthy eating tips on her Instagram feed @realistically_nutritious), who was doing Whole 30 at the time.
 So for those of you who are doing Whole 30 or have similar eating styles, this is the perfect way to satisfy your sweet tooth while staying compliant!